TransFiner: A Full-Scale Refinement Approach for Multiple Object Tracking

-A core concept in our approach is query pairs $ (Q^t, Q^{asso}) $.
-That is, $ Q^t $ detects, and $ Q^{asso} $ produces related motions, both for the same targets.
-Illustrated in Figure \ref{fig:overall_transfiner}, propagation of query pairs occurs in the fusion decoder.
-Thus, framework of TransFiner can be divided into three parts: inputs preparation for decoder, decoding, and target predictions over decoder's queries.
-For the first part, we package encoded features $ F^t $ and $ F^{t-1} $, original results $ \hat{o}^t $, and plain query pairs into inputs.
-Decoding then focuses on fusing query pairs and separately processing queries for detection ($Q^t$) and association ($Q^{asso}$), contributing to estimations of targets of frame $ t $ (i.e., $ (\tilde{b}^t, \tilde{c}^t) $) and association clues $ \tilde{a}^t $ as target offsets of center and bounding box relative to that of the previous frame.
+A core concept in TransFiner is query pairs $ (Q^t, Q^{asso}) $. $ Q^t $ detects, and $ Q^{asso} $ produces \textit{related} motions (\textit{related} means each pair should take a specific object).
+Shown in Figure \ref{fig:overall_transfiner}, query pairs propagate within the fusion decoder.
+Thus, framework of TransFiner can be divided into three parts: decoder's inputs, decoding, and decoder's predictions over query pairs.
+For inputs, we package encoded features $ F^t $ and $ F^{t-1} $, original results $ \hat{o}^t $, and plain query pairs.
+Decoding, after targeted initialization on query pairs under $ \hat{o}^t $, focuses on fusing pairs and separately processing queries for detection ($Q^t$) and association ($Q^{asso}$), separately contributing to target estimations of frame $ t $ (i.e., $ (\tilde{b}^t, \tilde{c}^t) $) and association clues $ \tilde{a}^t $ as target motions of center and box relative to that of the previous frame.